A classical dance performance

 Your itinerary has been planned to give you a taste of South India’s ancient cultures and arts at a relaxing pace that allows you to discover some of your own treasures in this rich tapestry of life.

 Trip dates can be customized to your schedule.
-The best times to travel are during the cooler months of November through early March.
+The best times to travel are during the cooler months of January and February.
+It is pleasant from November through early March.

 January hosts a colorful Tamil festival called Pongol.
 Join the fun!